timescale/docs/timescaledb/how-to-guides/ingest-data/ingest-telegraf.md

     connection = "<SERVICE URL>"
     ```

-1. Create a hypertable by adding the `table_template` parameter to the
+1. Create a hypertable by adding the `table_template` parameter in the config
-    templated statements to execute when creating a new table:
+    file to execute when creating a new table:

     ```bash
     ## Templated statements to execute when creating a new table.